boo-shehab/hello-rails-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverse](https://www.microverse.org/) for giving me this chance to learn how to build a Rails API with a React frontend.
+I would like to thank microverse for helping me learn the required skills

 <p align="right">(<a href="#readme-top">back to top</a>)</p>